 The amount of parental benefit for working recipients of parental benefit will increase.
 The parental benefit will be increased to 50 percent of the amount of the granted benefit, instead of the current 30 percent, if one resumes employment while still having the right to receive the parental benefit.
 The changes will apply to those employed parents who are not on parental leave or are self-employed.

 From now on, the parental allowance payment period will be extended by one month.
 From this period, each parent will have the individual right to be on paid childcare leave for 2 months, which cannot be transferred to the other parent – this will be the non-transferable part of the parental allowance per the European Parliament and the Council of 20.20.2019. requirements of the June Directive 2019/1158 on work-life balance for parents and carers.
 The non-transferable part of the parental benefit will be paid, it can be used flexibly in installments until the child is 8 years old, and both parents can use it simultaneously.
 The mentioned conditions will apply to those parents whose children will be born starting January 1, 2023.

 Employed fathers of a newborn with social insurance can take paternity leave for ten calendar days no later than two months after the child is born.

 Other stipulations include:

 - The benefit shall be granted in the amount of 80% of the average insurance contributions salary of the applicant.

-- The average insurance contributions salary of an employee for the receipt of the paternity benefit is calculated for a period of 12 calendar months ending two months prior to the month in which the leave in relation to the child’s birth has begun.
+- An employee’s average insurance contributions salary for the receipt of the paternity benefit is calculated for 12 calendar months ending two months before the month in which the leave in relation to the child’s birth has begun.

-- For a self-employed person, the average insurance contributions salary shall be calculated for the 12-month period ending one quarter before the quarter in which the leave in relation to the child’s birth begins.
+- For a self-employed person, the average insurance contributions salary shall be calculated for the 12 months ending one quarter before the quarter in which the leave concerning the child’s birth begins.